Capital Product Partners (NASDAQ:CPLP) Downgraded by StockNews.com

 Institutional Investors Weigh In On Capital Product Partners

-Institutional investors have recently added to or reduced their stakes in the business.
-UBS Group AG grew its holdings in Capital Product Partners by 19.0% during the 3rd quarter.
-UBS Group AG now owns 10,795 shares of the shipping company’s stock worth $144,000 after acquiring an additional 1,724 shares during the last quarter.
-Clear Harbor Asset Management LLC acquired a new position in shares of Capital Product Partners in the 2nd quarter worth approximately $212,000.
-Royal Bank of Canada lifted its position in shares of Capital Product Partners by 4.9% in the 1st quarter.
-Royal Bank of Canada now owns 18,477 shares of the shipping company’s stock worth $337,000 after purchasing an additional 859 shares during the period.
-Creative Planning lifted its position in shares of Capital Product Partners by 23.0% in the 2nd quarter.
-Creative Planning now owns 21,420 shares of the shipping company’s stock worth $325,000 after purchasing an additional 4,000 shares during the period.
-Finally, BNP Paribas Arbitrage SA lifted its position in shares of Capital Product Partners by 2,886,050.0% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 57,723 shares of the shipping company’s stock worth $1,052,000 after purchasing an additional 57,721 shares during the period.
-39.44% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in the stock.
+State Street Corp purchased a new stake in Capital Product Partners in the 3rd quarter valued at $857,000.
+UBS Group AG lifted its holdings in Capital Product Partners by 19.0% in the 3rd quarter.
+UBS Group AG now owns 10,795 shares of the shipping company’s stock valued at $144,000 after purchasing an additional 1,724 shares in the last quarter.
+Donald Smith & CO.
+Inc. lifted its holdings in shares of Capital Product Partners by 16.9% during the 3rd quarter.
+Donald Smith & CO.
+Inc. now owns 1,529,718 shares of the shipping company’s stock worth $20,483,000 after acquiring an additional 220,667 shares during the period.
+Creative Planning lifted its holdings in shares of Capital Product Partners by 23.0% during the 2nd quarter.
+Creative Planning now owns 21,420 shares of the shipping company’s stock worth $325,000 after acquiring an additional 4,000 shares during the period.
+Finally, Sei Investments Co. raised its holdings in Capital Product Partners by 16.2% in the second quarter.
+Sei Investments Co. now owns 68,234 shares of the shipping company’s stock valued at $1,034,000 after buying an additional 9,504 shares during the period.
+39.44% of the stock is currently owned by institutional investors and hedge funds.

 Capital Product Partners L.P., a shipping company, provides marine transportation services in Greece.
 Its vessels transport a range of cargoes, including liquefied natural gas, containerized goods, and dry bulk cargo under short-term voyage charters, and medium to long-term time charters.
 As of April 27, 2022, the company owned 21 vessels, including 11 Neo-Panamax container vessels, three Panamax container vessels, one cape-size bulk carrier, and six LNG carriers.